VedantJoshi1409/stockfish_nnue_probe/README.md

 Use the new probe.dll that is created

 ## Future plans
-I plan to implement the Efficiently Updatable part of NNUE in the near future as well as clear documentation on how to easily implement it!
+- I plan to implement the Efficiently Updatable part of NNUE in the near future as well as clear documentation on how to easily implement it!
+- Move some of the code into a singular file as some of the files have only a few lines of code kept from Stockfish